-Our current focus involves the concept of Clean Free Market Policy: Open markets, reformed regulation, competition and applying Ronald Reagan-style tax cuts on decarbonizing products and services.
+Our organization explores the concept of Clean Free Market Policy: Open markets, reformed regulation, competition and applying Ronald Reagan-style tax cuts on decarbonizing products and services.
 We also believe that a coordinated approach to researching these ideas will help them bring them into the public debate in a more profound way.

-As COVID-19 cuts a deadly swath across the globe, we have tried to respond by developing policies that help governments, businesses and citizens manage and regain their financial health using private debt markets.
+Additionally, as COVID-19 has cut its deadly swath across the globe, we have responded by developing policies that help governments, businesses and citizens manage and regain their financial health using private debt markets.
 Working collaboratively with experts from around the world, we have developed, Private CoVictory Bond & Loan Proposal: A COVID Stimulus Proposal for Rapid Recovery & Default Risk Reduction.

 Another promising proposal creates a new class of security, called the Clean Asset Bond (CAB), as well as the Clean Asset Loan (CAL), collectively referred to as Clean Asset Bonds and Loans (CABLs), which would allow private developers or corporations to issue tax-exempt debt on qualified clean assets.
 Please read more about these initial ideas in the Policy Briefs section.
 We continue to research the applicability of this concept, and will post updates on our concept when available.

 Organizations with similar policy approaches include the Clean Capitalist Coalition (CCC), which was formally launched on Wednesday, Sept.
 26, 2018 in Washington, DC during National Clean Energy Week, as well as on Sept.
 27, 2018 in New York City during the annual Clean Capitalist Leadership Council meeting.
 The Coalition brings together a wide array of policy groups and other experts to work more effectively with policymakers.
 This fellowship of think tanks and scholars continues to review and refine policy options, and welcomes new members.

 See Events both past and present.
 Details will be posted when available.